 New York, NY 10001

-Applicants should request official transcripts from all universities or colleges previously attended.
+Applicants should request official transcripts from all previously attended colleges and universities.
 Unofficial transcripts provided by the applicant will be accepted only for the purposes of an initial evaluation.
+In cases where the college/university attended is outside of North America, an official evaluation, performed by an NACES-approved evaluation agency, must be submitted as well.

 Inquires concerning the MCAT including applications, test dates, and location for the MCAT should be directed to: